apache/apisix/docs/en/latest/plugins/ai-rag.md

       "finish_reason": "length",
       "index": 0,
       "message": {
-        "content": "Here are the details for some of the services you inquired about from your Azure search context:\n\n### 1.
-Azure DevOps\n* ... <rest of the response>", "role": "assistant"
+        "content": "Here are the details for some of the services you inquired about from your Azure search context:\n\n ... <rest of the response>", "role": "assistant"
       }
     }